XML Information Set: Information items

-XML was initially developed without a formal definition of its infoset.
-This was only formalised by later work beginning in 1999, first published as a separate W3C Working Draft at the end of December that year.

-Infoset recommendation Second Edition was adopted on 4 February, 2004.
-If a 2.0 version of the XML standard is ever published, it is likely that this would absorb the Infoset recommendation as an integral part of that standard.

 Infoset augmentation

 Infoset augmentation or infoset modification refers to the process of modifying the infoset during schema validation, for example by adding default attributes.
 The augmented infoset is called the post-schema-validation infoset, or PSVI.

 Infoset augmentation is somewhat controversial, with claims that it is a violation of modularity and tends to cause interoperability problems, since applications get different information depending on whether or not validation has been performed.

 Infoset augmentation is supported by XML Schema but not RELAX NG.

 Serialization

 Typically, XML Information Set is serialized as XML.
 There are also serialization formats for Binary XML, CSV, and JSON.